 You’ll only need to plug in your Bluetooth dongle on the free or working USB port and wait for your desktop to recognize the new device automatically.

-In a lot of cases, Windows will install the necessary drivers once it recognizes the dongle.
+In many cases, Windows will install the necessary drivers once it recognizes the dongle.

 However, you might need to manually install the Bluetooth drivers if you’re using an earlier Windows version.